Updated: November 28, 2020

 The stock market is a high-risk investment, so this means that JFC stocks getting a CAGR of 29.20% after 5 years means quite an excellent performance.

-Another example is Ayala Land Inc. (ALI) stocks which was P7 back in 2008.
+Another example is Ayala Land Inc. (ALI) stocks which were P7 back in 2008.
 It’s now around P28.50, which gives us a CAGR of 32.42% – that’s excellent annual growth that even outperformed my favorite stock, JFC.

 Lastly, let’s take the stock of Centro Escolar University (CEU) which was selling at around P6 per share back in 2008.
 Now, it’s selling at roughly P11.30 to give you a CAGR of 13.5%